 Each school assembled a team of ELA teachers, who were trained by a ThinkCERCA PD specialist.
 These teachers were responsible for being the early adopters of ThinkCERCA and serving as mentors for their colleagues as the implementation scaled.

 Schools that saw the most success with the program made additional professional development opportunities a priority.
 They set clear objectives using the platform’s common language, CERCA, and established benchmarks to assess progress and make improvements.
 Their successes, shown below, are a testament to the importance of administrative support for an effective literacy initiative.

-By 2017, Farmington established itself as one the state’s top performing districts, increasing its reading proficiency rate on PARCC by 12 percentage points across the entire district.
+By 2017, Farmington established itself as one of the state’s top performing districts, increasing its reading proficiency rate on PARCC by 12 percentage points across the entire district.
 This was no small feat considering New Mexico is ranked 49th in national education attainment.